liakhandrii/google-translate-swift/README.md

 # google-translate-swift
-A class for using google translate REST API
+A simple query class for using google translate REST API